Across the Orkhon Valley

 Comfort

-- 2 nights in Ulaanbaatar: you stay in a hotel with private bathrooms and wifi
+- For the 2 nights in Ulaanbaatar, you will stay in a hotel with private bathrooms and wifi.

-Please note there is no electricity throughout the ride.
+There is no electricity throughout the ride.
 You may bring solar charger/powerbank, if you wish.
+You may also be able to charge your devices in the support vehicle on driving days.

 Meals